Hydrodynamics and survivability during post-main-sequence planetary engulfment: Applications to planetary engulfment

-where $\mathbf{v}$ is the velocity of the SB, $t$ is time, $V_\text{SB}$ is the volume of the SB, and $\mathbf{g}=-G M_\text{enc}\mathbf{\hat{r}}/r^2$ is the gravitational acceleration as a result of the enclosed mass.
-The term $\rho V_\text{SB}\mathbf{\hat{g}}$ is the buoyancy acting on the SB, which is important when the local density equals the average density of the SB.
-Since the local density is always smaller than the average enclosed density, and the SB will be tidally disrupted approximately when the average enclosed density is equal to its own mean density, buoyancy won't be important before the SB is destroyed.
-We write this equation in 2D polar coordinates as the set
+where \(\mathbf{v}\) is the velocity of the SB, \(t\) is time, \(V_\text{SB}\) is the volume of the SB, and \(\mathbf{g}=-G M_\text{enc}\mathbf{\hat{r}}/r^2\) is the gravitational acceleration from the mass enclosed by the SB's orbit.
+The term \( \rho V_\text{SB}\mathbf{\hat{g}} \) is the buoyancy acting on the SB, which is important when the local density equals the average density of the SB\@.
+Since the local density is always smaller than the average enclosed density, and the SB will be tidally disrupted approximately when the average enclosed density is equal to its own mean density, buoyancy won't be important before SB destruction.